Rockpools

 Gallery

-West Space is proud to premiere Rockpools, a new exhibition by Yindjibarndi artist Katie West.
+West Space premieres Rockpools, a new exhibition by Yindjibarndi artist Katie West.

 Rockpools holds multiple shifting stories, times, and places.
 At this moment, government support for expanding natural gas extraction, as well as the current construction of a fertiliser plant on the Burrup Peninsula, undermines the long campaign for Murujuga to gain UNESCO World Heritage status.
 These industries have damaged and continue to disturb Murujuga's living cultural landscape, which contains an estimated 2 million petroglyphs and evidence of 50,000 years of continuous cultural knowledge.
 This exhibition honours Yaburara, Ngarluma, Mardudhunera, Yindjibarndi, and Wong-Goo-Tt-Oo Elders and Custodians who protect and maintain the Lore and Ngurra, for all time.